VeronikaRuliskova/help/docs/php-sdk-nette.md

 ---
-title: Instalace do Nette framework
+title: Installation to Nette framework
 ---

 The easiest way to install [bulkgate/sms](https://packagist.org/packages/bulkgate/sms) into a project is by using [Composer](https://getcomposer.org/) via the command line.